-- Helping employees deescalate potentially dangerous behaviors and situations - Helping employees identify individuals with specific needs - Reducing the likelihood an employee is the victim of assault or battery
+- Helping employees de-escalate potentially dangerous behaviors and situations - Helping employees identify individuals with specific needs - Reducing the likelihood an employee is the victim of assault or battery

-5. Battery on BART Patrons: A Continued Problem
+5. Battery on BART Patrons: A Continued Issue

-Assaults and batteries on BART patrons continue to be a noticeable problem.
-The highest percentage of prohibition orders issued for any individual category is battery and threats to patrons, 23.5% of all orders issued.
+Assaults and batteries on BART patrons continue to be a noticeable problem, with 94 prohibition orders issued in 2018, which is the highest percentage of prohibition orders issued for any individual crime category, 25%.

 Patrons, especially juveniles who travel via public transit, elderly riders, and persons with disabilities who must use specific routes and entrances to utilize the BART stations, are often affected by these violators.
 While a primary focus of AB 716 is the protection of Bay Area Transit employees, there continues to be a significant number of prohibition orders issued for assault and battery on BART patrons as well.

-6. BART Improvements Needed to Reduce Unruly Behavior
+6. BART Improvements to Improve Safety and Security